Kuanhao-Chao/splam/docs/source/content/how_to_page.rst

 |

-..
-Q: What is the model architecture of Splam?
-.. -----------------------------------------

-.. dropdown:: Q: What is the model architecture of Splam?
-    :animate: fade-in-slide-down
-    :container: + shadow
-    :title: bg-light font-weight-bolder
-    :body: bg-light text-left

-    Check out the :ref:`model architecture section <model_architecture>`.

-|

-..
-Q: How is Splam trained?
-.. --------------------------------

-.. dropdown:: Q: How is Splam trained?
-    :animate: fade-in-slide-down
-    :container: + shadow
-    :title: bg-light font-weight-bolder
-    :body: bg-light text-left

-    Check out the :ref:`splam training and testing section <splam_train_test>`.

-|

 .. dropdown:: Q: What is the difference between two released model, :code:`splam.pt` and :code:`splam_script.pt`?
     :animate: fade-in-slide-down
     :container: + shadow